121st Infantry Regiment "Macerata": World War II

 After Italy's entry into World War II the two regiments of the Brigade "Macerata" were reformed by the regimental depots of the 56th Infantry Division "Casale": the 121st Infantry Regiment "Macerata" was reformed on 15 October 1941 in Forlì by the depot of 11th Infantry Regiment "Casale", while the 122nd Infantry Regiment "Macerata" was reformed on 14 August 1941 in Cesena by the depot of the 12th Infantry Regiment "Casale".
 On 25 November 1941 the two regiments were assigned to the 153rd Infantry Division "Macerata", which also included the newly formed 153rd Artillery Regiment "Macerata", which had been formed by the 56th Artillery Regiment "Casale" in Rimini.
-The two infantry regiments consisted of a command, a command company, three fusiliers battalions, a cannons company equipped with 47/32 anti-tank guns, and a mortar company equipped with 81mm Mod.
+The two infantry regiments consisted of a command, a command company, three fusilier battalions, a cannons company equipped with 47/32 anti-tank guns, and a mortar company equipped with 81mm Mod.
 35 mortars.

 In June 1942 the Macerata division was deployed to occupied Slovenia on anti-partisan duty.
 In May 1943 the division moved to Croatia.
 The division was deployed between Delnice and Ogulin when the Armistice of Cassibile was announced on 8 September 1943.
 After the announcement the division retreated towards Rijeka, where it was disbanded on 12 September by invading German forces.

 Recent times

-On 17 September 1992 the 2nd Battalion of the 28th Infantry Regiment "Pavia" in Fano was renamed 121st Regiment "Macerata" and assigned the flag and traditions of the 121st Infantry Regiment "Macerata".
+On 17 September 1992 the 2nd Battalion of the 28th Infantry Regiment "Pavia" in Fano was transferred to the reformed 121st Regiment "Macerata" and assigned the flag and traditions of the 121st Infantry Regiment "Macerata".
 The regiment consisted of a command, a command and services company, and a battalion with two recruits companies.
 On 15 September 1993 the regiment was assigned to the Mechanized Brigade "Friuli" and replaced the 225th Regiment "Arezzo" as the brigade's recruits training unit.

 On 18 September 2000 the regiment was disbanded and the flag of the regiment transferred to the Shrine of the Flags in the Vittoriano in Rome.